 The following image shows examples of Room Bundles:

-Displaying Room Bundles in search results is governed by the same selection process as standard room rates.
-For information about the benefits of Room Bundles, see Using Room Bundles to boost performance.
+Displaying Room Bundles and rate features in search results is governed by the same selection process as standard room rates.
+For information about the benefits of Room Bundles, see Use Room Bundles and rate features.

 Defining Room Bundles

-You define Room Bundles in Transaction messages.
-The root element of a
+You define Room Bundles and rate features in Transaction messages.
+The root

-The structure of the Transaction message depends on what you are doing: defining the metadata about the Room Bundle or updating the Room Bundle's pricing/availability.
+The structure of the Transaction message depends on what you are doing: defining the metadata about the Room Bundle or rate feature, or updating the Room Bundle's pricing/availability.

 Room Bundle metadata

-When defining Room Bundles, you typically define the description, amenities, and other information about the Room Bundle ahead of time.
+When defining Room Bundles and rate features, you typically define the description, additional services that are part of the rate, and other information about the Room Bundle ahead of time.
 This information is known as the Room Bundle metadata.
 You then reference this metadata in your pricing updates, but don't include it in the pricing update messages.

 When you define Room Bundles, use existing